 Answer: Spark’s second type of shared variable, broadcast variables, allows the program to efficiently send a large, read-only value to all the worker nodes for use in one or more Spark operations.
 They come in handy, for example, if your application needs to send a large, read-only lookup table to all the nodes.

 Answer: The map() transformation takes in a function and applies it to each element in the RDD with the result of the function being the new value of each element in the resulting RDD.
 Sometimes we want to produce multiple output elements for each input element.
 The operation to do this is called flatMap().
 As with map(), the function we provide to flatMap() is called individually for each element in our input RDD.
 Instead of returning a single element, we return an iterator with our return values.

 38. What is Spark SQL?

-SQL Spark, better known as Shark is a novel module introduced in Spark to work with structured data and perform structured data processing.
+Answer: SQL Spark, better known as Shark is a novel module introduced in Spark to work with structured data and perform structured data processing.
 Through this module, Spark executes relational SQL queries on the data.
-The core of the component supports an altogether different RDD called SchemaRDD, composed of rows objects and schema objects defining data type of each column in the row.
-It is similar to a table in relational database.
+The core of the component supports an altogether different RDD called SchemaRDD, composed of row objects and schema objects defining the data type of each column in the row.
+It is similar to a table in a relational database.

-An extension to the Spark API , allowing stream processing of live data streams.
-The data from different sources like Flume, HDFS is streamed and finally processed to file systems, live dashboards and databases.
-It is similar tobatch processing as the input data is divided into streams like batches.
+Answer: An extension to the Spark API, allowing stream processing of live data streams.
+The data from different sources like Flume, HDFS is streamed and finally processed to file systems, live dashboards, and databases.
+It is similar to batch processing as the input data is divided into streams like batches.